Why Quickbooks Is Cool: First Part Of Our YouTube SeriesAugust 25, 2011

 As the holidays approach, are you thinking of your employees and how wonderful theyâ€™ve been?
 Have you been thinking about how you would like to give them a bonus, but you are unsure how to account for it in the books?

 Let’s first talk about the two types of bonuses: cash awards and non-cash awards.
-A cash award is just what it sounds like: an award that is redeemable in a specific amount, like cash, gift certificates, or gift cards.
-A non-cash award is anything else, like a Christmas ham or a gift basket.
+A cash award is just what it sounds like.
+It is an award that is redeemable in a specific amount, like cash, gift certificates, or gift cards.
+For example, a non-cash award is anything else, like a Christmas ham or a gift basket.
 Can you write off the expense?
 Is the gift taxable to you or to your employee?
-If you would like to give a bonus/gift, it is always a tax benefit for the employer, since employers can write it off as a business expense.
+If you would like to give a bonus/gift, it is always a tax benefit for the employer.
+Employers can write it off as a business expense.
 The important question is whether or not the bonus counts as taxable wages to the employee.
 Here are some general guidelines.

 Cash awards must be reported on the employee’s W-2 and are subject to all the regular payroll taxes.
 If you give cash bonuses, payroll bonuses, gift certificates, or gift cards to an employee, be sure to notify your payroll service provider so they can account for it on the employee’s paycheck.